Arthur920/Collector/README.md

 Notes:

+- The demo uses the otel-collector-config.yaml for different configurations adjust the docker-compose.yaml accordingly.

 - It may take some time for the application metrics to appear on the Prometheus dashboard;

-To clean up any docker container from the demo run `docker-compose down` from the `examples/demo` folder.
+To clean up any docker container from the demo run `docker-compose down`.